Basic Terminology in Graph Theory

 Subgraph

-Subgraph: If all nodes and edges of graph are in graph , then is a subgraph of .
-In simple words, a subgraph is made by deleting some nodes and edges from the original graph.
+Subgraph: If all the nodes and edges of graph are contained in graph , then is called a subgraph of .
+Simply put, a subgraph is a graph that you get by removing some nodes and edges from the original graph.

 Suppose the graph above is .
-Let's look at two special types of subgraphs:
+Let's explain two special types of subgraphs:

-Spanning Subgraph: A subgraph that has all the nodes of the original graph, but only some of the edges.
+Spanning Subgraph: A subgraph that contains all the nodes of the original graph but only some of the edges.

 and node 4